Outdoor Discoveries

 Llyn Bodlyn & Diffwys, Dyffryn Ardudwy, Gwynedd, Wales

 That cue from one of the few people that I encountered on my walk was more than useful.
-He may have gone left at a fork unmarked on my OL18 map but once off the gravel track yet still on sound ground, I easily made out the direction that I needed.
+He may have gone left at a fork unmarked on my OL18 map, but once off the gravel track yet still on sound ground, I easily made out the direction that I needed.
 Going uphill granted views over Llyn Bodlyn without the gradients being overly harsh.
 Still, they were sufficient to make my pins remind me of what I did to them on the side of Moel Siabod the week before.
 Next up was the wall on Moelyblithcwm that I was to shadow loosely for much of the way.
-The track that I was following stayed with gentler gradients even if that meant wandering away from the wall for much of the time.
-Eventually, it sent me through boggy ground from which I emerged to find a stile that brought me over the wall to the final steep approach to the top of Y Llethr.
+The track that I was following stayed with gentler gradients, even if that meant wandering away from the wall for much of the time.
+Eventually, it sent me through boggy ground, from which I emerged to find a stile that brought me over the wall to the final steep approach to the top of Y Llethr.

 Y Llethr from Moelyblithcwm, Dyffryn Ardudwy, Gwynedd, Wales